 - Added Value: the work either 1) makes a unique contribution to the literature or 2) is designed explicitly to replicate previous work on an important and under-studied topic.

-The top scoring studies from the first round will be evaluated by an external panel representing some of the best research minds in the country.
-In the second round, we will add the following criteria as potential tiebreakers: inventiveness, transparency, courage displayed in the choice of topic or approach, and the extent to which this prize would represent a significant opportunity for the author(s).
+The top scoring studies from the first round were evaluated by an external panel representing some of the best research minds in the country.
+In the second round, we added the following criteria as potential tiebreakers: inventiveness, transparency, courage displayed in the choice of topic or approach, and the extent to which this prize would represent a significant opportunity for the author(s).